 Anything super touristy is going to be expensive.
-The robot restaurant is around $50-$60, a train to Mount Fuji can be $10-$20 one way.
+A train to Mount Fuji can be $10-$20 one way.
 Tokyo Disney and Osaka Universal Studios both are pricey to get into, and also pricey once you are there.

 Overall Cost to See Japan

 Overall if you have $2,000 to $5,000 you can experience Japan!
 The more you have the longer you can stay and the more you’ll be able to see and do.